AmrBenSalem/AWS-SAA-C02-Course/README.md

 AWS merges all of the policies from all groups the user is in together.

 - The 5000 IAM user limit applies to groups.
-- There is **no all users** IAM group.
+- There is no **all users** IAM group.
   - You can create a group and add all users into that group, but it needs to be created and managed on your own.
 - No Nesting: You cannot have groups within groups.
 - 300 Group Limit per account.
-This can be fixed with a support ticket.
+This can be increased with a support ticket.
+- A user can be part of multiple groups

-**Resource Policy** A bucket can have a policy associated with that bucket.
+**Resource Policy** A bucket can have a policy associated with that bucket (policy attached to the resource).
 It does so by referencing the identity using an ARN (Amazon Reference Name).
 A policy on a resource can reference IAM users and IAM roles by the ARN.
 A bucket can give access to one or more users or one or more roles.